How to identify trees in winter

 Key features to look for are the height of the tree, the pattern of its branches and the habitat in which it’s growing.
 The angle that the branches make with the main trunk is often helpful, and so is the thickness and form of the terminal twigs.
 Small-leaved limes, for example, have a filigree of fine twigs, while horse chestnuts are thick and knobbly, ending in treacly buds.

+Learn how to identify British tree species in the winter with our expert guide.
 It is also possible to identify many common species of tree by their bark.
-Check out our bark ID guide.

 All illustrations by Felicity Rose Cole.